 The funding is used to boost learning outcomes for pupils so every child in Haringey can achieve their full potential.

-So, if you're on benefits,

-complete a free school meals

-application form today.

-s scan me to learn more!
+So, if you're eligible, speak to your school and complete a Free School of Meals application today! scan me to learn more! www.haringey.gov.uk/FSM Haringey, Here to Help